TimMikeladze/next-flag/README.md

 - [x] Enable or disable features by ticking a checkbox in a GitHub issue.
 - [x] Define feature flags across multiple environments or branches.
 - [x] Supports React Server Side and Client Side Components.
 Powered by the NextJS Cache.
+- [x] Define custom conditions that are evaluated at runtime to enable or disable features.
 - [x] Can be deployed as a stand-alone service to manage feature flags for multiple NextJS apps.

 > Check-out a fully working [NextJS example](./examples/nextjs-example/) or jump to [Getting started](https://github.com/TimMikeladze/next-flag?tab=readme-ov-file#-getting-started).